pyTooling/pyTooling/doc/Common/index.rst

 Common Helper Functions
 #######################

-The :py:mod:`pyTooling.Common` package contains several useful helper functions, which are explained in the following sections.
+The :mod:`pyTooling.Common` package contains several useful helper functions, which are explained in the following sections.

 .. contents:: Table of Contents